-- Improvement in blood culture collection which is up to 94% compliance in November, almost reaching the 95% target. - Administration of Oxygen within the one-hour target remains at 100%. - IV antibiotic administration compliance remains static at 88% with the average time to antibiotic administered improving from 43 mins to 27 mins. - Slight decrease in IV fluid compliance within the one-hour target, going from 93% to 90% however time to administration has improved, going from 44 mins to 25 mins. - Urine output measurement has improved, with compliance rising from 88% to 94%. - Overall Sepsis 6 compliance has improved from 82% in Oct to 85% in November.
+- Improvement in blood culture collection which is up to 94% compliance in November, almost reaching the 95% target. - Administration of Oxygen within the one-hour target remains at 100%. - IV antibiotic administration compliance remains static at 88% with the average time to antibiotic administered improving from 43 mins to 27 - Slight decrease in IV fluid compliance within the one-hour target, going from 93% to 90% however time to administration has improved, going - Urine output measurement has improved, with compliance rising from - Overall Sepsis 6 compliance has improved from 82% in Oct to 85% in - ENH academy training for Sepsis is now live. - Monitoring compliance with training with high staff turnover in the ED. - The Sepsis team has been continuously supporting ED by being clinically visible when a Septic patient is identified, providing support and bedside - The team assists the staff in completing the Sepsis 6 within an hour where possible.
+Successful recruitment achieved to vacancy of permanent Sepsis nurse post and one secondment.